 - Be sure to scrape the sides of the cups when mixing the resin.

 - If you accidentally get some resin on the clay, then carefully wipe it with a wet wipe.

-To get additional advice on this resin and polymer clay ring tutorial, watch Cat in action as she creates the ring:
+To get additional inspiration for this resin and polymer clay ring tutorial, watch Cat in action as she creates the ring: